mactul/system_abstraction/SA/memory/dynamic_array.md

 - **parameters:**
     - `type`: any type on which you can call `sizeof`, for example `int`, `float`, `struct vector`, etc...
 It will be the type used in the whole DynamicArray.
     - `default_array_size`: A hint for the compiler.
 The bigger this parameter is the faster it is to reallocate memory but it can also take more RAM than needed.
-    You should set this parameter to the approximative final size you expect for the dynamic array.
+    You should set this parameter to the approximate final size you expect for the dynamic array.
 - **returns:**
     - when it succeeds, it returns a pointer to a structure handler.
     - when it fails, it returns `NULL` and `SA_print_last_error()` can tell what happened